-I do not know how I should begin writing about Sanjay Leela Bhansali's Black.
+I do not know how to begin writing about Sanjay Leela Bhansali's Black.
 Typically, I start with a scene that I liked in a movie and then try to build a narrative around it.
-I last saw Black about six years ago and as I had mentioned in my review of Saawariya, it feels like I simply did not know how to watch films back then.
-My maximum time on this blog is probably dissecting some of Bhansali's films.
+I last saw Black about six years ago, and as I mentioned in my review of Saawariya, I did not know how to watch films back then.
+My maximum time on this blog is spent dissecting some of Bhansali's films.
 In the last few days, I saw Black again, and it left me spellbound with its sheer brilliance.
 Even though I have watched it before, I was hooked.
 Black is a fabulous film.
 It is also a deeply spiritual film.
-The spiritual undertones are so nuanced and intricate that I will say that I am not really sure if I even understood the film in its entirety.
+The spiritual undertones are so nuanced and intricate that I am not sure if I even understood the film in its entirety.

 Black is the story of Michelle McNally, a deaf-blind girl, and her teacher, Debraj Sahai.
 Michelle's story is inspired by the life of the famous author and activist — Helen Keller.
 In fact, Black takes inspiration from The Miracle Worker, a 1962 film also based on Helen Keller's autobiography.
 Black is the story of Debraj's sheer stubbornness in giving Michelle a life of dignity.
 It is the story of Michelle's determination to become a graduate.
 It is a story of never giving up your dreams.
 It is a story of the pursuit of knowledge transcending all barriers — physical and emotional.